talhavawda/student-lab-sectioning/ifs-solver/src/main/resources/Readme.md

    - Solver took 0.03m (1.95s)
    - Complete solution found
    - There are a number of section allocation changes to existing course requests

+- Updated solution: 211013_115521
+        - Obtained this solution after creating a solver config file for the resolving part and setting Termination.Class to MPPTerminationCondition, and added Termination.MinPerturbances attribute and set the value to 0
+    - 6169/6169 [100%] course requests assigned
+    - Solver took 0.02m (1.01s)
+    - Complete solution found
+    - There are still section allocation changes to existing course requests that have occurred, although slightly less than that of the previous updated solution above.
+        - It seems that the course requests that had their allocation changed, the associated course is usually involved in a new course request from the updated Students input (** verify this)

 ##### Scenario 2